Recovering metric from full ordinal information: Introduction

+Such functions are said to be \emph{isotonic}.
+Note that there exist different variants for the definition of an isotonic function (with an "only if" instead of "if and only if", with strict inequality instead of large inequality), however, we will not discuss this into more details.
+We chose what seemed the most convenient definition for this first work.

-Such functions are said to be \emph{isotonic}. $f$ is embedding the dataset $E$ into $\mathbb{R}^k$ and preserves the ordinal information on the distances that is known.
-Clearly $f$ needs not to be the identity function; any similarity function (i.e. such that there exists $C>0$ such that for any $x,y\in\mathbb{R}^k$, $\|f(x)-f(y)\|=C\|f(x)-f(y)\|$) can fit.
-The first question is then: are similarity functions the only functions that satisfy (\ref{eq:isotonic})?
-This refers to the uniqueness question.
+Thus, $f$ is embedding the dataset $E$ into $\mathbb{R}^k$ and preserves the ordinal information on the distances that is known.
+What kind of such functions exists?
+Clearly $f$ needs not to be the identity function; any similarity function (i.e. such that there exists $C>0$ such that for any $x,y\in\mathbb{R}^k$, $\|f(x)-f(y)\|=C\|x-y\|$) can fit.
+A first question is then: are similarity functions the only functions that satisfy (\ref{eq:isotonic})?
+We refer to this as the uniqueness question.